 The truth is, most sales reps spend far more time on administrative tasks than on actually selling.
 This lost time directly impacts quota attainment, pipeline health, and team morale.
 By taking a proactive approach, you can give your reps their most valuable resource back: time.
 The key is to build a system that automates the non-selling work, allowing your team to focus on building relationships and closing deals.
 It's about creating an environment where your best reps can thrive and your new reps can ramp up quickly, following a proven playbook.
 Here are four concrete steps you can take to cut down on admin work for your team.

-Set Team-Wide Automation Standards
+Establish Team-Wide Automation Rules

 If every rep on your team handles admin tasks differently, you have an efficiency problem.
 The first step is to standardize your approach.
 Identify the top three to five manual tasks that consume the most time, like logging emails to the CRM, scheduling follow-ups, or updating deal stages.
 Then, build a single, automated process for each one.